slimlime/exploratory/blog.md

 ## 27/5/2017 Roundtrip encoding strings

-Strings can be added to the program with the assembler command dcs, e.g.
+Compressed strings can be added to the program with the assembler command dcs, e.g.

 ~~~~
 (dcs :my-string "This is a string")